Skip to content

 logger.debug("Generating test report")

-return self._generate_report(test_results)
+return self._generate_report(ordered)

 shutdown() async